 The drive from Grant Grove to Zumwalt Meadows on this road is 30 miles long and takes between 45 minutes and an hour.
 It is a beautiful drive, but don’t expect the wide, awe-inspiring panoramas you would see at Yosemite or Yellowstone.
 The road winds along the mountains, descending down into Kings Canyon.
 There are several spots for photos at the scenic overlooks.

-Travel Tip #1: This is a very, very windy road.
+PRO TRAVEL TIP #1: This is a very, very windy road.
 If you suffer from motion sickness, make sure you take your Dramamine or anti-nausea medication before starting this drive.

-Travel Tip #2: The Kings Canyon Scenic Byway is only open from mid-May through mid-October.
+PRO TRAVEL TIP #2: The Kings Canyon Scenic Byway is only open from mid-May through mid-October.